MacBeibhinn/LinuxScripts/README.md

 # LinuxScripts
 Scripts created for carrying out various automated tasks, made using Linux.
 Adjust to your needs.
+Available for requests.

 # Requirements
 Ensure all packages being used are installed on your system and all scripts can be executed as a program through their properties settings page, for example `xdotool` is required for most scripts to work but may not be available to you unless installed manually (`sudo apt install xdotool`).